jbrinkw/luna-langflow/README.md

 # CoachByte Agent Demo

-This demo shows a simple agent built with the OpenAI Agents SDK connected to a SQLite database for tracking workouts.
+This demo shows a simple agent built with the OpenAI Agents SDK connected to a PostgreSQL database for tracking workouts.
 Tools mirror the planned production API.

 ## Setup
 1. Install requirements: